-These numbers don't include known gotaways-of which we've had 1.7 million since President Biden took office-or those who went through undetected.
+These numbers don't include known gotaways, of which we've had 1.7 million since President Biden took office in 2021, or those who came in undetected.
+Since the new fiscal year on October 1st, Border Patrol has been clocking approximately 1,000 known gotaways a day.

-These numbers do, however, show the urgency to act.
+These numbers show the urgency to act.
 The Texas Public Policy Foundation supports an aggressive effort by the state to both continue standing in the gap and standing up to a federal government that has neglected its first duty to protect its citizens.